 Ask around and I’m pretty sure you’ll find some previous personas work in your company.
 Don’t trash it!
 That is precious data you can use to inform your own.
 Keep in mind there’s no common taxonomy for Inclusive Personas across organizations and even within functions (e.g. HR, IT, Internal Comms, etc.).
 In fact, you will stumble upon some Functional Personas.

-In my experience, a company should start with inclusive personas to craft a holistic, company-wide overview and/or deep dive with functional persona/archetypes to solve for specific needs .
-One kind of persona doesn’t exclude the other, each of them serve a different purpose.
+In my experience, a company should start with inclusive personas to craft a holistic, company-wide overview and/or deep dive with functional persona/archetypes to solve for specific needs.
+One kind of persona doesn’t exclude the other, each serves a different purpose.

 Key Takeaway: Leverage any existing functional persona to prove/disprove your hypothesis, test your assumptions and get a better confidence on the inclusive personas you’re building.